TimBibb/AlgoVisionKnights-V3/src/assets/preorder.md

 # Overview

-Pre-order traversal is an important tree traversal method.
-It is the method used when wanting to make a copy of a binary search tree.
+Pre-order traversal is one of the three important tree traversal methods.
+It is considered the method used when wanting to make a copy of a binary search tree.
 This is due to the fact that pre-order obtains the current node first, followed by the left and right sub-trees respectively.
 Hence, if the output of pre-order traversal is used to create a binary search tree, an exact copy of the tree will be created.

 # How does it work?